agoda-com/standards-c-sharp/docs/unit-testing/be-wary-of-refactoring-tests.md

  ### Noncompliant code

- Here the test code is almost completely dry, but very difficult to follow.
+ Here the test code is almost completely dry, but quite difficult to read or reason about, especially the magic in the base class, and the `CheckResult` function.

  ```c#
 [TestFixture]
 public class BaseTest